 IRONMAN Ireland, Cork – 2022

-When IRONMAN Group & Cork County Council have announced the addition of IRONMAN® 70.3® Ireland, Cork, on August 14, 2021 to the already scheduled and existing IRONMAN Ireland – Cork event of August 15, 2021 we were thrilled and very excited.
-Together these events form Ireland’s biggest triathlon weekend – The event was also to include an IRONKIDS® on the Friday.
-Like Ironman Ireland – Cork 2020 this event held unprecedented anticipation by all and the Weather Gods were stormed for mercy.
+When IRONMAN Group & Cork County Council announced the addition of IRONMAN® 70.3® Ireland, Cork, to the already scheduled and existing IRONMAN Ireland – Cork event we were thrilled and very excited.
+Together, these events form Ireland’s biggest triathlon weekend and to extend the excitement further the event was also to include an IRONKIDS®.
+Like Ironman Ireland – Cork 2020, the entire sporting extravaganza held unprecedented anticipation by all and the Weather Gods were stormed for mercy.

-Alas it was not to be – The Pandemic, Covid 19, presented itself, causing devastation and precautionary lockdowns globally were instituted; hence IRONMAN Ireland – Cork was postponed indefinitely, awaiting a change in global health conditions and restrictions.
+Alas and alack…. it was not to be – The Pandemic, Covid 19, presented itself, causing devastation.
+Precautionary lockdowns were instituted globally; hence… IRONMAN Ireland – Cork was postponed indefinitely, awaiting a change for the better in global health conditions and restrictions.

-We can now happy confirm that IRONMAN Ireland – Cork, incorporating and for the 1st time an IRONKIDS® event.
-Here are the dates for your diary :
+However, Cork County Council, supported by Fáilte Ireland & Discover Ireland is now very happy to confirm that IRONMAN Ireland – Cork, incorporating, for the 1st time an IRONKIDS® event, is scheduled for Youghal on the following dates: Update your diary :

 IRONMAN Ireland – Cork – 14th August 2022